plantuml-stdlib/C4-PlantUML/.scripts/HowToCreateANewRelease.md

 ### 0.x Check which is the next released version of the PlantUML(/PlantUML-stdlib)
 it is used as $deployed_version and written in the released README.md

+If it is unknown it can be calculated via `CalculateDeployedVersion` (details see below)

 ## 1. create new release in branch `release/$release_version` (based on master)

 Atm following steps are semi-automated and can be executed in a bash shell: